Nada Es Imposible

 Nada Es Imposible is the first album in Spanish by Australian contemporary worship band Planetshakers.
 They worked with Joth Hunt in the production of this album.
 Nada Es Imposible in Spanish, was released by Planetshakers Ministries International and Integrity Music on June 29, 2014, the album debuted at No. 17 on the Billboard "Latin Pop Albums" chart.
 The album includes a selection of 11 songs by Planetshakers translated and recorded in Spanish featuring guest vocals from Lucía Parker on the title track.

 Release and promotion

 The title track of the album, "Nada Es Imposible" (feat.
 Lucía Parker), was released on June 23, 2014 as the title track, when the pre-order of the album began.
 The album Nada Es Imposible in Spanish, was released by Planetshakers Ministries International and Integrity Music on June 29, 2014.
 Nada Es Imposible is the first album by Planetshakers to be recorded in Spanish.

 Critical reception

-A staff editor at Amazon.com gave the album a relatively positive review, writing, the album Nada Es Imposible is "Led by Russell and Sam Evans, Planetshakers is the fastest growing church in Australia."
+A staff editor at Amazon.com gave the album a relatively positive review, writing, the album Nada Es Imposible is "Led by Russell and Sam Evans.
+Planetshakers has created a unique space in the worship community through energetic celebratory songs and passionate worship."